YannickGalow/Zentra-iOS/README.md

 - Note: Discord settings only appear when a valid webhook URL is entered

 **Themes not loading**
-- Check that theme JSON files are properly formatted
+- Check that theme files use the `.gtheme` extension
-- Ensure file extension is `.json`
+- Ensure file is not corrupted or renamed (e.g., from `.txt`)
+- For encrypted themes, verify the password is correct
 - Try restarting the app
+- Check console logs for specific error messages

 **Login issues**
 - Login is optional - app works without authentication